iifl-logo

 Secretarial Auditors

-Pursuant to the amended provisions of Regulation 24A of the Listing Regulations and Section 204 of the Act, read with Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company, on recommendation of the Audit Committee, had approved and recommended the re-appointment of M/s.
+In terms of the amended provisions of Regulation 24A of the Listing Regulations, the Board of Directors, based on the recommendation of the Audit Committee, appointed M/s.
 RSM & Co.
-(Peer Review Certificate No.: 978/2020 and ICSI Firm Registration No.: P1997DE017000), Company Secretaries as the Secretarial Auditors of the Company for initial term of 5 (Five) consecutive years from the financial year 2025-26 upto financial year 2029-30, subject to the approval of the Members at ensuing AGM.
+(Peer Review Certificate No.: 7415/2025 and ICSI Firm Registration No.: P1997DE017000), as the Secretarial Auditors of the Company for a term of 5 (five) consecutive years from the financial year 2025-26 up to financial year 2029-30.
+The said appointment was approved by the Members at the Fifty-first AGM of the Company.

 Cost Auditor